The $5T opportunity you shouldn’t ignore

 More and more, people are relying on their phones as a proverbial digital third-arm capable of performing every transaction imaginable.
-What’s more, studies estimate the mobile commerce market will grow from $116 billion in 2014 to $467 billion in 2019.
+What’s more, studies estimate the mobile commerce market will grow from USD 3.5 trillion in 2019 to USD 5 trillion in 2025.

 Mobile wallets are transforming the payment landscape at a staggering pace.
 This is partly driven by how ubiquitous smartphones are in almost everything we do.